openstack/api-sig/guidelines/http.rst

   not standard.
 (For example, the specified flavor doesn't exist when creating a virtual machine, the code should be 400)

+* If a request contains an unexpected attribute in the body, the server should return a **400 Bad Request** response.
+Do **not** handle the request as normal by ignoring the bad attribute.
+Returning an error allows the client side to know which attribute is wrong and have the potential to fix a bad request or bad code.
+(For example, `additionalProperties` should be `false` on JSON-Schema definition)

 * If a request is made to a known resource URI, but the HTTP method used for the request is not supported for that resource, the return code should be **405 Method Not Allowed**.
 The response should include the `Allow` header